 Rainwater fittings

 Repair category 2

-Notes Some vegetation growth was evident to rainwater goods.
-No view was possible of the parapet/wall head gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
-These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress and rot related defects which can be common in this type of building.
+Notes No view was possible of the parapet gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
+These areas should be regularly checked for leakage and cleared of debris.
+Leakage was noted at a downpipe to the rear of the property.
+Maintenance is required.